Nikedi/DefHack/README.md

 `DefHack/sensors/audio/predictions.json`; pass `--readings-json` to choose a different destination or `--no-summary` to suppress console output when running in batch mode.
-Forwarded readings carry the unit `"Alpha Company"` and their `what` field is automatically prefixed with `"TACTICAL:"` for downstream routing consistency.
+Forwarded readings carry the unit `"Alpha Company"` and their `what` field is automatically prefixed with `"TACTICAL:"`, leading with an FPV/NO-FPV prediction and the detector confidence (for example:
+`TACTICAL: FPV DETECTED (confidence 92%) - …`).
+Use `--api-url`/`--api-key` to stream the
+payload to the same ingest endpoint as the image pipeline (default:
+`http://172.20.10.5:8080/ingest/sensor`).
+HTTP retries and the backlog file (`--backlog-file`, defaults to `DefHack/sensors/audio/backlog.json`) reuse the image pipeline’s delivery helpers; add `--debug-payloads` to inspect the JSON or `--no-send` when you only need local artifacts.

 #### Evaluating the UAV Propeller Anomaly dataset